pojntfx/htorrent/README.md

 It should now be reachable on [localhost:1337](http://localhost:1337/).

 To use it in production, put this gateway behind a TLS-enabled reverse proxy such as [Caddy](https://caddyserver.com/) or [Traefik](https://traefik.io/).
 For the best security, you should use OpenID Connect to authenticate; for more information, see the [gateway reference](#gateway).
+You can also embed the gateway in your own application using it's [Go API](https://pkg.go.dev/github.com/pojntfx/htorrent/pkg/server).

 ### 2. Get Torrent Infos with `htorrent info`